gits2501/twiz/EXAMPLES.md

       }
   }
 ```
-A reference[link] on how to consume chunks.
+A reference on how to [consume](https://stackoverflow.com/questions/6789703/how-to-write-javascript-in-client-side-to-receive-and-parse-chunked-response-i) chunks.

 1. If your not sending  `content-type`.

-   It is good idea to set 'content-type' header on your server before you proxy first chunk back to client or else when stream finialy ends promise will reject with 'noContentType' error.
-But your will be already consumed in your in onprogress(..) callback.
+   It is good idea to set `content-type` header on your server before you proxy first `chunk` back to client or else when stream finialy ends promise will reject with `noContentType` error.
+But your data will be already consumed in your in `onprogress(..)` callback.

 2. If you are sending `content-type`.

-   When your stream is consumed in onprogress() and it ends the promise will still resolve and you will have all your data that stream emmited in o.data.
-Since your getting your data in onprogress(..) you might not want to receive it in your promise too.
+   When your stream is consumed in `onprogress(..)` and it ends the promise will still resolve and you will have all your data that stream emmited in `o.data`.
+Since your getting your data in `onprogress(..)` you might not want to receive it in your promise too.
 Same goes if your using callbacks and not promises.
-To stop all data from stream to resolve in promise set 'chunked=true' in args.options.
+To stop all data from stream to resolve in promise set `chunked=true` in `args.options`.

 _**browser:**_
 ```js